KacperWojciechowski/Graphs/README.md

 Each graph representation provides implementation of basic graph coloring and path searching algorithms.
 Each of the representations support both directed and undirected graphs, however does not support multigraphs, and graphs with negative weights (the latter causing to raise an exception).

 The implementation is suited for weighted and non-weighted undirected and directed graphs.
 It does support graphs with loops, however it does not support multigraphs and will treat them as weighted graphs instead.
+Graph representation classes implement a common interface via inheritance from an abstract Graph class, which allows user to exchange the representations without modifying the code around it.

 Features:
 -------------------------------------------------------------